Rakeela/dragora-notes/Feather-Integument.md

 The feathers still grew, but the test feathers were scruffy, disorganized, and symmetrical, without the broad medial-favoring asymmetry that is necessary for remiges to be flightworthy.

+I don't understand the point that this is making about retinoic acid signalling *at all*.
+There's a model that they've developed enough to produce simulated I/O in figure 7.
+I understand the concept of "steeper RA gradient" to "shallower RA gradient".
+That's conceptually simple I/O.  Yet I don't know how to use this.
+How does it differ from human retinoic acid signalling?
+What useful hypotheses can I produce from this for wet lab research?
+I would like to see the Freedom of Form Foundation doing wetlab work with feathers; the idea of culturing feather follicles from explant epithelial cells is so fascinating to me that it makes me want to grow my own coat of feathers.

 ---
 Back to [[authors-nonfiction]]